SimonFinney/SimonFinney.github.io/src/_posts/2016-03-13-design-languages-pattern-libraries.md

 ### Next steps

 In the next post, I'll look at gaining empathy for those exposed to the current gig-finding experience.
-The topics I'll cover will include proto-personas, identifying any issues with the current scenario, experience mapping, and storyboarding.
+The topics I'll cover will include proto-personas, identifying any issues with the current scenario, and experience and scenario mapping via storyboarding.

 ### Resources